warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-022-login-session-management.md

 - [ ] All components documented with JSDoc
 - [ ] README.md updated with login flow diagrams
 - [ ] SECURITY.md updated with token management details
-- [ ] AUTH_FLOW.md created with comprehensive auth documentation and visual diagrams
+- [ ] AUTH_FLOW.md created with full auth documentation and visual diagrams

 ---